 Soldiers must not only obey their commanders but also observe various other laws to ensure that their behavior is in the best interests of our country.
 Members of the armed forces are subject to the same state and federal laws as all U.S. citizens, but they’re also governed by military law.
 The primary objectives of military law are to promote and ensure discipline, order, and morale.

-Under the U.S. Constitution, the U.S. Congress is given authority to “make rules for the government and regulation of land and naval forces.”
-The first code of military justice was enacted in 1806, known as the Articles of War.
+The area of military law consists of federal laws that apply to the military and military personnel.
+In the United States, separate laws addressing the armed forces were put in place as early as 1775, when General George Washington helped the Second Continental Congress draft and enact the Articles of War.
+Under the provisions of the U.S. Constitution, Congress has the authority to “make rules for the government and regulation of land and naval forces.”
+The first statutory code of military justice was enacted in 1806.
 All members of the American Armed Forces are now governed by the Uniform Code of Military Justice (the UCMJ), passed by Congress in 1951.

 The UCMJ governs the conduct of all active-duty members of the armed forces, including officers and enlisted personnel.
 It provides rules and penalties for civilian, as well as military crimes, including the following:

 The military courts are referred to as courts-martial, and conviction in a military court is referred to as a court-martial conviction.
 Such a conviction may be appealed through the military court system, including an appeal to the United States Court of Appeals for the Armed Forces, and the United States Supreme Court.
 Depending on the offense, a court-martial conviction can result in incarceration, discharge under less than honorable circumstances, dishonorable discharge, dismissal of an officer, or even a death sentence.